 Philanthropy New York has partnered with the Council on Foundations to conduct a salary survey of New York City metro area foundations.
 Philanthropy New York members must log in to access the reports.

-Philanthropy New York, formerly the New York Regional Association of Grantmakers ("NYRAG")), is committed to protecting the personal information you provide when you visit our websites, mobile websites and applications and otherwise interact with...
+Philanthropy New York, formerly the New York Regional Association of Grantmakers ("NYRAG"), is committed to protecting the personal information you provide when you visit our websites, mobile websites and applications and otherwise interact with our...

 A 2013 study conducted by MORE Magazine and the Verizon Foundation found that 81 percent of domestic violence victims experience with chronic health problems, proving that domestic abuse is not only a criminal issue, but a public health issue as...